kllevin/registered_carpark_ui/README.md

 Please don't modify any of the HTML/CSS, if you're missing anything or if anything doesn't work for you then please come back to us and we'll work together on it.
 This is important because we need to make sure we're adhering to best practices, maintain the responsive UI, and our Accessibility guidelines.

-If you absolutely must write CSS, please add your changes to the `third-party.scss` partial located in `public/css/partials/third-party/` and we'll review it at the end. **N.B. do not modify any of the other CSS files as they'll be constantly changing throughout the build**.
+If you absolutely must write CSS, please create a new stylesheet and call it **after** `style.css` and we'll review it at the end. **N.B. do not modify any of the other CSS files as they'll be constantly changing throughout the build**.

 Any important notes for you are in the form of HTML comments prefixed with **BACKEND DEV** e.g.